-Are you looking to improve review and approval processes?
-Wondering what’s the best content approval software to use?
+Are you looking to markup files and documents?
+Wondering what are the best annotation tools to use?

 Table of Contents

 FACT: Collaborating on content gets so messy sometimes.
 Great ideas get lost in endless email chains.
 Feedback and comments often lack context, making them impossible to act on.
 And even when you’re trying to explain them better, there’s still something missing.

 But it all changes when you can add comments directly on the piece of content.
 When you can annotate an image or video, leave comments beside a paragraph of text, mark elements on web pages that need changing, etc.

 Enter annotation tools, software that allows content creators to do just that.

 In this guide, you’ll discover 13 of the best annotation tools today and learn how they can improve your feedback and approval workflows.

 The term – annotation software – refers to tools that allow you to mark and draw on other files – images, videos, text files, PDFs, and more – to provide precise comments and instructions.

 Different annotation tools use different types of annotation, from simple text comments and notes to allowing users to color-code and label elements of a document, add signatures, and more.